Jiuzhaigou is famous for its sparkling lakes, spectacular waterfalls, and colorful leaves. It is inscribed on UNESCO's World Heritage List.

 Long Lake is the largest lake in the region where you could enjoy splendid views of a crystal-clear lake stretching toward the distant snowy mountains.

-The scenery is especially beautiful on sunny days when the reflections of the snowcapped peaks glitter on the lake's surface.
+The scenery is especially beautiful on sunny days when the reflections of the snow-capped peaks glitter on the lake's surface.
+Unlike other lakes, it will also stay frozen throughout winter.

 Five-Color Lake is the smallest of the lakes but one of the most colorful and beautiful lakes in Jiuzhaigou Valley.